Annapurna Base Camp

 Included: Breakfast

-DAY 8: Lower Sinuwa to Himalaya Hotel
+DAY 8: Chhmorong to Himalaya Hotel

 Do you smell the sweet scent of cloves wafting through the mountain air?
 That’s the national flower of Nepal, known as lali gurun – the rhododendron flower.
 Ascending ever higher into the Annapurna massif, you’ll notice a distinct change in the foliage today as you enter the Bamboo forests.
 Waterfalls cascade and springs bubble from the ground.
 All this water can only mean one thing, we’re getting closer to snow!